IRA library documentation

 CShDA

 Constrained Shortest Distance Assignments (CShDA, [ira2021]) is the really fundamental algorithm for the rest of this library.
-It solves the so-called Linear Assignment Problem (LAP), and then computes the distance between two atomic structures \(A\) and \(B\).
+It solves the so-called Linear Assignment Problem (LAP), also referred to as the “point-set registry”, and then computes the distance between two atomic structures \(A\) and \(B\).

 More precisely, it solves the problem sometimes referred to as bottleneck-LAP, and uses that solution to compute the Hausdorff distance: